grapestone5321/sdcnd-highway_driving/Model Documentation.md

 Here is a great and easy to setup and use spline tool for C++, contained in just a single header file.

-#### Tips
+#### Spline function
-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+A really helpful resource for creating smooth trajectories was using the spline function, and it is in a single hearder file is really easy to use.

 ## Sensor Fusion